gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_bridge_01.md

 ### Layer 4 — Constraint Stabilization

 **Definition:**
-Constraint stabilization occurs when persistent activation begins to selectively shape or restrict the propagation of surrounding gradients.
+Constraint stabilization occurs when persistent activation begins to **selectively shape** or restrict the propagation of surrounding gradients.

 **Necessary conditions:**
 -	persistent activation
 -	interaction with surrounding propagation space
 -	repeated influence on local flow structure
+-	structural asymmetry in exposure or coupling
+-	coherence-integrated persistence of selective bias

 **Non-implications:**
 -	does not require global influence
 -	does not imply full system reconfiguration
 -	does not yet constitute a contextual filter
+-	does not follow from persistence alone
+-	does not follow from uniform spillover or diffusive influence

 ---